Your Hampi Questions Answered: 15 Things Every Backpacker Wants to Know

 INR 300-500/day

-2 days: Minimum for the main ruins (Virupaksha Temple, Vittala Temple, Matanga Hill sunrise).
+2 days: The minimum for the main ruins (Virupaksha Temple, Vittala Temple, Matanga Hill sunrise).
 Rushed but doable.

-3-4 days (recommended): Main ruins plus Hippie Island, Queen's Bath, Royal Enclosure, and time to actually absorb the landscape.
+3-4 days (recommended): The main ruins plus Hippie Island, Queen's Bath, Royal Enclosure, and enough time to actually absorb the landscape.

 5+ days: You've entered Hampi mode.
 Boulder climbing, long bicycle explorations, multiple sunrises, reading in hammock cafes.
 Some people come for a week and stay a month.